 - Where will you put the cameras?
 Some offer more flexible mounting options than others.

 - How many cameras do you need?
-For some systems, adding a few extra cameras can be quite costly.
+For some systems, adding a few extra cameras can be pretty costly.

 - How do you want to store your video clips and still photos?
 In the cloud, or locally?

-- What sort of operating temperatures and weather are they likely to endure if you're using any outdoor cameras?
+- What operating temperatures and weather are they likely to endure if you're using any outdoor cameras?

 When it comes to camera placement, every home situation is unique.
 But in general, the front door, back door, and first-floor windows are the most likely ingress and egress points for a criminal.